valentine217/coding-guideline/python.md

   * when doing code review, to see which part of the line has changed
   * to count how many arguments there are etc.

-When trailing commas are redundant, they are often helpful:
-* when a version control system is used,
-* when a list of values, arguments or imported items is expected to be extended over time.
-The pattern is to put each value (etc.) on a line by itself, always adding a trailing comma, and add the close parenthesis/bracket/brace on the next line. .
+`Trailing Commas` are often helpful when a list of values, arguments or imported items is expected to be extended over time.
+The pattern is to put each value (etc.) on a line by itself, always adding a trailing comma, and add the close parenthesis/bracket/brace on the next line.
+Therefore:

-We cloud:
   * always do multiline when it's `>=` 3 parameters/elements;
   * for 2, it's up to your common-sense;
   * keep in mind readability > rules.